teaching-lab/stack-cs-activities/activities/data-structures-python/README.md

 ## Setup and preparation

 * Print the set of [paper cards](cards.pdf) for each group.
+	* Use one-sided printing.
 	* If possible, print on paper of 3 different colors: names and examples of the data structures on the first, features on the second, and use cases on the third.
 This will help both you and the students.
 	* Cut the pages into individual cards.
 * Print an [answer table](key.pdf) for each instructor.

 ## Activity overview